byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-03 Error-Handling.md

 #### Application.XXX functions

-In some instances, it is possible to trade a runtime error for a return value that has a tpye of error.
+In some instances, it is possible to trade a runtime error for a return value that has a type of error.
 This occurs with the Application.XXX functions where XXX includes items in the list:

 - Match
 - TODO: any others?